Winter 2014 -International Studies: Costa Rica ; Post 3

 A charming caf was located in the mountains with a spectacular view.
 They also sold authentic Costa Rican coffee in bags.
 As an avid coffee lover, I bought two bags!
 The seats in the caf are located on a porch that overlooks the valley.
 What a peaceful and breathtaking location to enjoy a cup of coffee!

 Okay, pause .
 Facebook.com really is a good small business tool.
-Just received a note from Valerie at http://sparksranchresort.com/ and i am honestly interested!
+Just received a note from David at https://www.annuityeducator.com and i am honestly interested!
 Okay, getting back on course here.

 Shortly after, we saw a souvenir shop on the side of the road with cheap prices and very friendly owners.
 They offered us a free cup of coffee and discount prices on the merchandise.
 The owners decorated the shop with many colorful signs, and phrases in both English and Spanish, like Paz (which means peace) and Pura Vida (literally translates to pure life, but is also the slogan of Costa Rica), and even quotes from Bob Marley songs.
 The owner, who is a local, asked where I live.
 Whenever I replied, Kentucky, he told me that he visited Lexington and Louisville.
 What a small world.